Justin-Stauffer/c-learning/learning-docs/03-gpio-in-depth.md

 0.0V ─────────────────────── LOW (logic 0)
 ```

 **Important:** Never apply more than 3.3V to a GPIO pin!
-The LPC1343 is NOT 5V tolerant on most pins.
+The LPC1343 has limited 5V tolerance—only specific pins (like P0.4, P0.5 for I2C) are 5V tolerant.
+Check the datasheet for your specific pin.

 ### Output Driver Types